-In the current context, with Covid-19, the AUA was looking for new ways to support the professional development of its members.
-We were asked to deliver a 60-minute webinar to AUA members on "Looking after yourself: Managing stress and preventing burnout".
+To support the professional development of its members, the AUA asked us to deliver a 60-minute webinar on "Looking after yourself: Managing stress and preventing burnout".

 230 participants from the majority of the UK’s universities attended the webinar, which focused on practical ways for people to look after themselves and manage their stress levels.

 98.8% of participants surveyed afterwards agreed or strongly agreed that they found the session engaging.

 The same proportion (98.8%) also agreed or strongly agreed that the session was relevant to them and their role.

 99.4% agreed or strongly agreed that the presenters were effective.

 86% said that they felt that the length of the session was ‘about right’, with most of the remaining respondents (13%) saying they would have liked the session to be longer.